pixelgrade/silk-lite/README.md

-Amelie
+Silk
 ======

-This is the working repo for our WordPress.com theme Amelie.
+This is the working repo for our WordPress.com theme Silk.

 Getting Started
 --------